 Celâl Şengör observes that Werner was "first and foremost a miner and second a teacher" and that the folkloric traditions of his culture, combined with some irrational elements of Romanticism, had a strong influence on Werner's thinking.
 Folklore may have been easier to teach than some of experimental methods of geology emerging in the late 18th century, but some of his students later became his critics, among them Alexander von Humboldt.

 In the 18th century, rocks were explained in terms of the biblical flood, and were classified into three categories that most people associated with the biblical flood: "primary" for ancient rocks without fossils (believed to precede the flood), "secondary" for rocks containing fossils (often attributed to the flood itself) and "tertiary" for sediments believed to have been deposited after the flood.
-Werner didn't overturn the commonly held belief in the biblical flood, but he did recognize a different group of rocks that didn't fit this classification: rocks with a few fossils that were younger than primary rocks but older than secondary rocks.
+Werner didn't overturn the commonly held belief in the biblical flood, but he never referred to the Bible in his writings, either.
+He was not considered by his contemporaries as a scriptural geologist who explained everything through the Noachian flood.
+Instead, he identified a different group of rocks that didn't fit the primary, secondary and tertiary classification: rocks with a few fossils that were younger than primary rocks but older than secondary rocks.
 He called these "transition" rocks.
 Geologists of succeeding generations classified these rocks into the geologic periods still accepted today.

 Narrative text and graphic design © by Michon Scott - Updated January 1, 2022